AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-dotnet-sqldatabase.md

 Open _Controllers\TodosController.cs_.

-each action starts with a `Trace.WriteLine()` method.
+Each action starts with a `Trace.WriteLine()` method.
 This code is added to show you how to add trace messages to your Azure web app.

 ### Open Server Explorer